miniflux/website/content/docs/alpine.md

 On Alpine Linux, the Miniflux process is supervised by `supervise-daemon` from [OpenRC](https://github.com/OpenRC/openrc) (there is no Systemd).
 The log file `/var/log/miniflux.log` is rotated with `logrotate`.

-In this context, the configuration file `/etc/miniflux.conf` is used instead of environment variables:
+In this context, the configuration file `/etc/miniflux.conf` is used instead of using environment variables:

 ```
 # /etc/miniflux.conf